Multilevel Picard iterations for solving smooth semilinear parabolic heat equations: Multilevel Picard iteration for semilinear parabolic PDEs

 Let $ T \in (0,\infty) $, $ d \in \N $, $ \Theta = \cup_{ n \in \N } \R^n $, let $ g \colon \R^d \to \R $, $ f \colon \R^{d+1} \to \R $, $ \mu \colon [0,T] \times \R^d \to \R^d $, $ \sigma \colon [0,T] \times \R^d \to \R^{ d \times d }_{ \operatorname{Inv} } $ be measurable functions, let $ ( q^{ k, \rho }_s )_{ k\in \N_0, \rho \in (0,\infty), s \in [0,T) } \subseteq \mathcal{Q}_T $, $ ( \mathfrak{m}_{ k, \rho } )_{ k\in \N_0, \rho \in (0,\infty) } ,$ $ ( m_{ k, \rho } )_{ k \in \N_0, \rho \in (0,\infty) } \subseteq \N $, let $ ( \Omega, \mathcal{F}, \P, ( \mathbb{F}_t )_{ t \in [0,T] } ) $ be a stochastic basis, let $ W^{ \theta } \colon [0,T] \times \Omega \to \R^d $, $ \theta \in \Theta $, be independent standard $ ( \mathbb{F}_t )_{ t \in [0,T] } $-Brownian motions with continuous sample paths, for every $ l \in \Z $, $ \rho \in (0,\infty) $, $ \theta \in \Theta $, $ x \in \R^d $, $ s \in [0,T) $, $ t \in [s,T] $ let $ \mathcal{X}_{ l, \rho}^{ \theta }( s,x, t ) \colon \Omega \to \R^d $ and $ \mathcal{I}_{ l, \rho}^{ \theta }( s,x, t) \colon \Omega \to \R^{ 1+d } $ be functions, and for every $ \theta \in \Theta $, $ \rho \in (0,\infty) $ let $ {\bf U}^{ \theta }_{ k, \rho } \colon [0,T]\times\R^d \times \Omega \to \R^{ d + 1 } $, $ k \in \N_0 $, be functions that satisfy for all $k\in\N$, $ (s,x) \in [0,T)\times\R^d $ that

-Observe that the approximation scheme~\eqref{eq:def_scheme} employs Picard fixed-point iteration (cf., e.g., \cite{BenderDenk2007}), multi-level/multi-grid techniques (see, e.g., \cite{h98,heinrich01,g08b,cdmr09}), discretizations of the SDE system~\eqref{eq:def_XD}, as well as quadrature approximations for the time integrals.
+Observe that the approximation scheme~\eqref{eq:def_scheme} employs Picard fixed-point iteration (cf., e.g., \cite{BenderDenk2007}), multilevel/multigrid techniques (see, e.g., \cite{h98,heinrich01,g08b,cdmr09}), discretizations of the SDE system~\eqref{eq:def_XD}, as well as quadrature approximations for the time integrals.
 The numerical approximations~\eqref{eq:def_scheme} are full history recursive in the sense that for every $(k,\rho)\in\N\times(0,\infty)$ the full history $ {\bf U}^{ ( \cdot ) }_{ 0, \rho } $, $ {\bf U}^{ ( \cdot ) }_{ 1, \rho } $, $ \dots $, $ {\bf U}^{ ( \cdot ) }_{ k - 1, \rho } $ needs to be computed recursively in order to compute $ {\bf U}^{ ( \cdot ) }_{ k, \rho } $.
-In this sense the numerical approximations~\eqref{eq:def_scheme} are full history recursive multi-level Picard approximations.
+In this sense the numerical approximations~\eqref{eq:def_scheme} are full history recursive multilevel Picard approximations.
+Finally we remark that all multilevel Picard approximations on the right-hand side of~\eqref{eq:def_scheme} are independent since all Brownian motions $W^{\theta}$, $\theta\in\Theta$, are independent.
+This independence is useful for the mathematical analysis and allows an implementation with a simple recursive structure (cf.\ Subsection~\ref{sec:code}).